-The AEQUALIS generic functions defines methods to test for "equality" of two objects a and b.
-When two objects a and b are AEQUALIS under an appropriate and type/class dependent notion of "equality", then the function returns T as result; otherwise AEQUALIS returns NIL as result.
+The EQUALS generic functions defines methods to test for "equality" of two objects a and b.
+When two objects a and b are EQUALS under an appropriate and type/class dependent notion of "equality", then the function returns T as result; otherwise EQUALS returns NIL as result.

-If the optional argument recursive-p is T, then AEQUALIS may recurse down the "structure" of a and b.
+If the optional argument recursive-p is T, then EQUALS may recurse down the "structure" of a and b.
 The description of each known method contains the relevant information about its recursive-p dependent behavior.

-AEQUALIS provides some default behavior, but it is intended mostly as a hook for users.
-As such, it is allowed to add keyword arguments to user-defined AEQUALIS methods, as the &key and &allow-other-keys lambda-list markers imply.
+EQUALS provides some default behavior, but it is intended mostly as a hook for users.
+As such, it is allowed to add keyword arguments to user-defined EQUALS methods, as the &key and &allow-other-keys lambda-list markers imply.

-Known Method Descriptions: The following are the descriptions of AEQUALIS known methods; unless explicitly mentioned recursive-p and keys are to be considered as ignored.
+Known Method Descriptions: The following are the descriptions of EQUALS known methods; unless explicitly mentioned recursive-p and keys are to be considered as ignored.

 '''

-AEQUALIS (a \text{ T}) (b \text{ T}) &optional recursive-p &rest keys &key &allow-other-keys
+EQUALS (a \text{ T}) (b \text{ T}) &rest keys &key recursive-p &allow-other-keys

 '''

-The default behavior for two objects a and b of type/class T is to fall back on the function eq2.
+The default behavior for two objects a and b of type/class T is to fall back on the function eq.